• START HERE!

 Get your little ones excited for the new school year with these thrilling back-to-school picture books! ??
 Embark on magical journeys, discover inspiring characters, and learn valuable life lessons through the pages of these captivating reads. ??
 Dive into our handpicked selection of adventurous picture books that will ignite imaginations and nurture a love for learning.
 Don't miss out! #BacktoSchoolAdventures #PictureBooksForKids #LoveforLearning

 “The Kissing Hand” is a heartwarming tale by Audrey Penn that is a great way to discuss the separation anxiety experienced by children starting school.
-Chester Raccoon, the main character, is reassured by his mother's love and a special ritual they share.
-This picture book offers a gentle reminder that love transcends distance, empowering children to face new challenges with courage and the knowledge that they are always cherished.
-Plus, it's just one of my favorite books.
+Chester Raccoon, the main character, is reassured by his mother’s love and a special ritual they share.
+This picture book offers a gentle reminder that love transcends distance, empowering children to face new challenges with courage and the knowledge that they are always cherished.Ā Plus, it’s just one of my favorite books.

 “The Pigeon Has to Go to School!” by Mo Willems